easunhu/shop/README.md

 the Resource Server are configured at http://localhost:8080, while the Authorization Server are configured at http://localhost:9000, jwt token are used for each api call.

+The application is built with latest version of Spring Boot 2.6.0 (SNAPSHOT), running with Java 11(works for Java 8 to Java 15 as well).